-Although the project includes activities that may not be exempt, PRDOH consulted with HUD and both parties determined that the recommended best practices and alternative options for radon testing are unfeasible and impractical (see Radon Agency Correspondence and Memorandum).
 In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
-The parcel has been used for residential purposes and there has been no change in land use in the last 20 years.
-The project is located in a rural area of Arecibo equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
-The desktop review did find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 feet of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
+The parcel has been used for agricultural purposes and there has been no change in land use in the last 20 years.
+The project is located in a rural area of Utuado Municipio and will continue to be used for agricultural purpose.

+The desktop review found one of the above-listed toxic, hazardous or radioactive substances within 3,000 ft of the project area.
+However, due to the site having no violations since June 2022 and its distance of 1,116 ft away from the site, the facility will not affect the health and safety of project occupants or conflict with the intended use of the property.
 The project is in compliance with contamination and toxic substances requirements.